mori-and-thebros/SierraNode_Docs/README.md

-# SierraNode_Docs
+# SierraNode: Absolute
-  SierraNode is a hardened, offline-capable P2P messenger with end-to-end encryption, replay-resistant sessions, strict relay/route controls, optional .gapf file encryption (AES-256-GCM + scrypt), and built-in security regression checks.
+SierraNode: Absolute is a security-hardened build for a secure, offline-capable, end-to-end encrypted peer-to-peer messenger with optional onion helper primitives.
+A packaged demo binary is available for evaluation.

 ## Security hardening highlights